BerkeleyAutomation/fog_x/README.md

 ## More Coming Soon!
 Currently we see a more than 60\% space saving on some existing RT-X datasets.
 This can be even more by re-paritioning the dataset.
 Our next steps can be found in the [planning doc](./design_doc/planning_doc.md).
 Feedback welcome through issues or PR to planning doc!

+We also note we are at a beta-testing phase.
+We make our best effort to be backward-compatible but interfaces may be unstable.

 ## Development